SandyHoey/raven_movement/data/clean/README.txt

 	utm.zone: UTM zone that the raven GPS point is in study.local.timestamp (datetime): raven GPS point date and time at UTC-7 (MST) and UTC-6 (MDT)

+bison_daily_take (csv): has daily bison take values from the northern range from surveys done by the Bison Project
+	date (date): survey date
+	take (num): number of bison found to be taken that day

 commute_data: the movement decisions about if a raven left its territory and visited the Gardiner hunting region and the associated covariates for modeling.
 File is created and written from covariates.R as a master script of many smaller scripts for specific things.
 	raven_id (chr): the individual identity of the raven, this also seperates ravens that had the same tag (e.g. 7490, 7490_2)